 Pictures by David Beresford

-Following on from the forty days of Lent, we begin the Easter Triduum on the evening of Maundy (Holy) Thursday (13 April 2017).
+Following on from the forty days of Lent, we begin the Easter Triduum on the evening of Maundy (Holy) Thursday (29 March 2018).
 The word Triduum comes from the Latin meaning three days and during this time we commemorate the events that lie at the heart of our faith; the institution of the Eucharist, the passion, the crucifixion and death of our Lord, his descent to the dead, and finally his glorious resurrection on Easter Sunday morning.
-It includes the Easter Vigil, the high point of the Triduum and it ends on the evening of Easter Day (16 April in 2017).
+It includes the Easter Vigil, the high point of the Triduum and it ends on the evening of Easter Day (1 April 2018).

 What happens on Maundy Thursday?

 The word Maundy comes from the Latin ‘mandatum novum’ that refers to Christ’s new commandment (John 13:34), given at the Last Supper, to ‘love one another as I have loved you’.

 There is only one Eucharist allowed in Parish churches on this day and it has to be in the evening: ‘on the night that he was betrayed’.